shannonlindsay/Data-AI-Dev/Instructions/labs/create-calculation-groups.md

     ![Text Description automatically generated with low
     confidence](../images/image8.png)

-    In the next exercise, you will use Tabular Editor to create calculation groups.
+    *In the next exercise, you will use Tabular Editor to create calculation groups.*

 ### Review the data model

-In this task, you will review the data model.
+Review the data model to understand how calculation groups will apply to this model.

 1. In Power BI Desktop, at the left, switch to **Model** view.